midearth-labs/web-agent-protocol/v0/wap-dynamic-ui-orchestration-spec.md

 - Make the UI responsive (mobile-friendly)
 - Use semantic HTML5 elements
 - Ensure accessibility (ARIA labels, keyboard navigation)
-- Handle empty data gracefully
+- Handle empty and null data gracefully
+- Do not import anything, use pure and native javascript objects and syntax.
+- Do not access any global objects like window in the function logic.
+You can of course include global objects in generated output e.g. `<button onclick="window.alert('foo-bar');" />`
+- Use SVG for Charts.

 **Event Handling:**
-- Call `onAction(actionId)` when user clicks action buttons
+- Call `onAction(actionId, payload)` when user clicks action buttons
 - Use inline onclick handlers or CustomEvent dispatch
 - No external event listener registration